Nominet UK: History

+1985–2000

 Most countries have their own top-level domain (TLD).
 The .uk TLD was first used in 1985. and at that time a voluntary group called the "Naming Committee" managed the registration of .uk domain names.
 This consisted of members of LINX as full members (the main ISPs in the UK), and their resellers as guest members.
-By the mid 1990s, Internet Service Providers (ISPs) who registered domains for their customers were joined by a new breed of domain name specialists who had an entrepreneurial attitude to domain names.
+By the mid-1990s, Internet Service Providers (ISPs) who registered domains for their customers were joined by a new breed of domain name specialists who had an entrepreneurial attitude to domain names.
 The Naming Committee operated a ruleset that forced all name registrations to 'exactly' match the name of the registering company and also limited all companies to a single domain name.
-The growth of a commercial internet soon brought these restrictions into close focus.
+The growth of the commercial internet soon brought these restrictions into close focus.

 As demand for domain name registrations grew, it became clear that a voluntary group could no longer cope with the volume of registrations being requested.
-It also became clear that the existing ruleset was not sustainable and the Naming Committee was going to break down under pressure of registrations.
+It also became clear that the existing ruleset was not sustainable and the Naming Committee was going to break down under the pressure of registrations.

-Forming of Nominet UK

-When it became clear that a new organisation with a new approach was needed to manage the .uk TLD, the Naming Committee mailing list had mutated into a discussion group for domain name issues and many discussions about what type of corporation the Registry should be were held.
-Meanwhile, at UKERNA, Dr. Willie Black and John Carey, were watching the situation and in 1996 John Carey wrote a proposed plan for a new organisation to be called Nominet.
+When it became clear that a new organization with a new approach was needed to manage the .uk TLD, the Naming Committee mailing list had mutated into a discussion group for domain name issues and many discussions about what type of corporation the Registry should be were held.
+Meanwhile, at UKERNA, Dr. Willie Black and John Carey were watching the situation and in 1996 John Carey wrote a proposed plan for a new organization to be called Nominet.
 This was distributed widely, and a meeting to discuss ways forward was held at a hotel at Heathrow Airport on 11 April 1996.